thiagows2/thiagows2/README.md

-- Hi, I’m Thiago!
+- Hi, I’m Thiago! 😁
-- I’m interested in all kinds of technologies ...
+- 💻 I’m interested in all kinds of technologies.
-- I'm currently learning and improving in C, HTML, CSS, JavaScript...
+- I'm currently learning and improving in C🔙,Pyton🔚/ HTML, CSS and JavaScript 🌐.
-- I’m looking to collaborate on development projects...
+- 👀 I’m looking to collaborate on development projects.
+- 📫 Contact me by email: thiagomarques408@gmail.com